 Common focuses:

 - Continuous improvement ideas.
 How can we do our work better, faster, or cheaper?
+See our guide on employee-driven continuous improvement.

 - Safety concerns.
 What hazards or unsafe practices do you observe?